rust-lang/rust-wiki-backup/Note-style-guide.md

 note: need to adjust editors to do this automatically - this is not the current convention

+The downside of this is, that the indendation level of many lines of code may change when the length of the function name changes.

 # cfg

 avoid using `cfg` directives outside of platform namespace